aditya-ramesh-mysore/github-scraping-exercise/README.md

     Query Params:
     Description: Check if django app is able to connect to the database, return 503 if unable to   connect.

-## 6. System Design And Architecture
+## 6. System Design And Architecture:

 High Level Design:
 ![alt text](client/public/Architecture.png)